dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/user-guide/index.md

 <select class="dce-sel-resolution"></select>
 ```

-  > By default, only 3 hard-coded resolutions (1920 x 1080, 1280 x 720, 640 x 480),are populated as options.
+  > By default, only 3 hard-coded resolutions (1920 x 1080, 1280 x 720, 640 x 480), are populated as options.
 You can show a customized set of options by hardcoding them.

 ```html
 <select class="dce-sel-resolution">